Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Data

 \subsection{Optical photometry}

 We perform forced PSF photometry on the ZTF difference images via the ZTF forced-photometry service \citep{Masci2019} in $g$, $r$ and $i$ bands.
 For this work, we consider anything less than a 3$\sigma$ detection an upper limit.
 The ZTF lightcurves were supplemented with photometry from the Palomar 60-inch telescope \citep[P60; ][]{Cenko2006}, the Optical wide field camera on the Liverpool Telescope \citep[LT; ][]{Steele2004}, Sinistro and SBIG imagers on the 1-meter class and the Spectral imager on the 2-meter class telescopes operated by Las Cumbres Observatory \citep[LCO; ][]{Brown2013} in $g$, $r$ and $i$ bands.
-These data were processed with the automatic image subtraction pipeline FPipe \citep{Fremling2016} using reference images from the SDSS and PanSTARRS \citep[PS1; ][]{Chambers2016}.
+We also use photometry in $u$, $i$, $z$ bands obtained with the LT for a few sources.
+These data were processed with the automatic image subtraction pipeline FPipe \citep{Fremling2016} using reference images from the Sloan Digital Sky Survey (SDSS; \citealt{Ahn2012a}) and PanSTARRS \citep[PS1; ][]{Chambers2016}.
 We have early-time UV data from the Ultra-violet Optical Telescope (UVOT; \citealt{Roming2005}), which is on board the \emph{Neil Gehrels Swift Observatory} \citep{Gehrels2004}.
+The UVOT data is reduced using \HEAsoft\footnote{\href{https://heasarc.gsfc.nasa.gov/docs/software/heasoft}{https://heasarc.gsfc.nasa.gov/docs/software/heasoft}}.
 We also use forced-photometry data points from the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS; ][]{Tonry2018, Smith2020}.
-Figure \ref{fig:all_lc} shows a multi-paneled figure of our the lightcurves for the SNe in our sample.
+Figure \ref{fig:all_lc} shows a multi-paneled figure of the lightcurves for the SNe in our sample.